INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

 Model Description File
 ----------------------
 :code:`ScalarVariables` within the Model Description File are used to both configure properties of RMQFMU and mapping message data to FMU outputs.
-As the Model Description file itself is parsed by RMQFMU, a copy has to be placed inside the resources folder.
 The first 0-8 `valueReference` of the model description file are used for configuring RMQFMU.
 It is adviced **not** to use `valueReference` 0-19, as these might be used for future updates.
 Below is a description of the configuration of RMQFMU via scalar variables of the model description file: